rkeisler/ascii_spotify/README.md

 Here's a bit of python code for generating a Spotify playlist from an ascii file.
 Maybe you have a stack of records/tapes/CDs and want to get that music linked with your Spotify account.
 Make a big ascii/txt file that looks like this inside:

 ```
-george harrison, all things must pass
+radiohead, kid a
-sonic youth
+fiery furnaces
-fiery furnaces, all
+caribou, all
 ```
 and this code will, after a bit of user authentification, add these tracks to a new Spotify playlist.
-In this case, you'd get all the tracks on George Harrison's "All Things Must Pass", the "Top Hits" tracks of Sonic Youth (as determined by Spotify), and *all* the tracks from The Fiery Furnaces.
+In this case, you'd get all the tracks on Radiohead's "Kid A", the "Top Hits" tracks of The Fiery Furnaces (as determined by Spotify), and *all* the tracks from Caribou.

 ## Installation
 First you need to install pyspotify ([details here](https://pyspotify.mopidy.com/en/latest/installation/)).
 On OS X 10.9 I did: